A bunion operation is the only long term cure for bunions and is performed only if other treatments have failed to reduce your symptoms.

 This type of bunion operation is only carried out on those with severe bunions or arthritis or if previous surgeries have failed.
 You will not be able to wear high heels after this type of bunion operation.

-Also known as a Resection Arthroplasty or Keller’s Arthroplasty, this involves removing the damaged portion of bone at the toe joint which leaves a space.
+Also known as a Resection Arthroplasty or Keller’s Arthroplasty, this bunion surgery involves removing the damaged portion of bone at the toe joint which leaves a space.
 The soft tissues are held together with wire until scar tissue forms a false joint in the space.
-This type of bunion operation is usually only carried out in the elderly or with severe arthritis.
+An excision arthroplasty bunion operation is usually only carried out in the elderly or with severe arthritis.

 Some bunion operations combine a number of these techniques into one, such as the Lapidus Procedure where the toe is straightened with a combination of osteotomies to removed damaged sections of bone, realignment of the soft tissues and fusion of the first tarsometatarsal joint (metatarsal head and the midfoot) with the bones being held together with screws until new bone grows.

-85% of people make a full recovery, and much of this is related to how well they follow their post-op instructions.
+85% of people make a full recovery from a bunion operation, and much of this is related to how well they follow their post-op instructions.
 You can find out more in the bunion surgery recovery section.

 You can find out more about bunions in the following sections: